 Pitfall cluster: missing withholding documentation and delayed credit recognition

-Under Income Tax Act s80 framework, credit recognition for withheld amounts is tied to assessment and supporting documentation.
+Under Income Tax Act section 80 framework, credit recognition for withheld amounts is tied to assessment and supporting documentation.
 Failures in certificate issuance or retention create disputes where the taxpayer cannot prove the credit.

 Control: Implement a certificate management register and reconcile certificate totals to remittances and to assessment-era credits.